Your Minneapolis TMS Clinic

 You could be feeling better in as little as 6 weeks.

 70% of our patients have an excellent response.

 40% go into complete remission, compared to less than 7% on the 4th medication.

-Using pulsed magnetic fields similar to an MRI, TMS repairs parts of the brain involved in mood regulation.
-Because it does not use drugs, TMS is an especially good option for any depression and anxiety sufferers who are pregnant or breast-feeding, concerned about drug interactions, or wish to avoid taking pharmaceuticals.
+Using pulsed magnetic fields similar to an MRI, TMS therapy repairs parts of the brain involved in mood regulation.
+Because it does not use drugs, TMS treatment is an especially good option for any depression and anxiety sufferers who are pregnant or breast-feeding, concerned about drug interactions, or wish to avoid taking pharmaceuticals.
 Most insurances cover TMS after the patient has tried four antidepressants without relief.